José Luis Manzano

 José Luis Manzano (born March 9, 1956) is an Argentine businessman and former politician.
 He is currently a partner in the second largest multimedia group in his country, Grupo América, and has investments in several economic sectors, including energy, wine, and clothing.
 During his time in Argentine politics, Manzano was known as a power broker and negotiator and one of the architects of the success of the Menem government.
+He has also built a diversified investment portfolio through his holding company Integra Capital, with interests in energy distribution, oil and gas exploration, mining, telecommunications, agriculture, and technology.
+Manzano has expanded his business operations in Argentina and abroad, including acquisitions in the mining and telecommunications sectors in Peru.

 Manzano holds a medical degree and completed postgraduate work in the United States.
-Early in his career, he served in Argentina's Congress, later serving as in the cabinet of President Carlos Saúl Menem.
+Early in his career, he served in Argentina's Congress, later serving as Minister of the Interior in the cabinet of President Carlos Saúl Menem.

-In 1996 Manzano formed the powerful media group, Grupo América, which quickly grew to its spot today as the second largest media company in Argentina.
-The firm owns 49 media outlets from all over Argentina and includes radio, TV, digital content, and graphics.
+In 1996, Manzano co-founded Grupo América, now Argentina’s second-largest media company, with 49 outlets across radio, TV, digital media, and print.

 Manzano owns businesses in other sectors including oil and gas.
+Following his departure from government in 1992, Manzano relocated to the United States, where he pursued academic studies and began developing international business activities.
+During this period he focused on English-language training, North American politics, and strategic consulting work, later returning to Argentina to expand into investment and media enterprises through Integra Capital and Grupo América.
 He also serves as the president of Integra Capital, an international investment firm.
-Manzano is an experienced investor and frequently speaks around the world on issues such as investment, media, energy and distressed industries, according to the firm.

 Education and academic activities

-A doctor by professional education, José Luis Manzano graduated with a medical degree from the National University of Cuyo, specializing in occupational health.
-He later lived in the United States and was a visiting scholar at both Georgetown University and the University of California, San Diego.
-He has lectured at prestigious universities in Argentina, Japan, Europe and the United States and has received several international awards.
+Manzano earned a medical degree from the National University of Cuyo, specializing in occupational health.
+He later studied in the United States as a visiting scholar at Georgetown University and the University of California, San Diego.
+He has lectured internationally and received various awards.

 He is also president of the Postgraduates Foundation of the Congress, in Mendoza, where he was a former member of its administration board.